🐾 Walkies Forecast UK

 1. Start with local conditions

-2. Adjust for the dog
+2. Adjust for your dog

 3. Apply safety caps

-4. Turn score into advice
+4. Turn the score into advice

 Owner disclaimer